Splendours of Northern India

 “There are some parts of the world that, once visited, get into your heart and won’t go.
 For me, India is such a place.
 When I first visited…it was as if all my life I had been seeing the world in black and white and, when brought face-to-face with India, experienced everything re-rendered in brilliant technicolor.”

-Promises of being pampered like a maharajah or maharani are travel industry clichés, but in the case of Jaipur’s Rambagh Palace reality is even more regal.
-Not only are we treated with the exquisite courtesy and solicitude Indian royalty expected, but we enjoy royal treatment in the very home of one of those luxury-appreciating potentates, Maharajah Sawai Man Singh II (1912-1970), Jaipur’s last reigning maharajah.
+Promises of being pampered like a maharajah are travel clichés, but in the case of Jaipur’s Rambagh Palace reality is more regal.
+We are treated with exquisite courtesy and solicitude Indian royalty expected, but we enjoy royal treatment in the home of one of those luxury-appreciating potentates.

 Another Oberoi masterpiece, the Udaivilas was recently ranked #1 on the Travel + Leisure World’s Best Awards list of Top 100 Hotels.
 Condé Nast Traveler says “If there were a seven-star hotel, this would be it.”
-Set beside the city’s Lake Pichola, the Udaivilas is an architectural tour de force of interconnecting domes, walkways flooded with sunlight, constantly shifting views of the lake and the hotel’s 50-acres of gardens and forest.
+Set beside the city’s Lake Pichola, the Udaivilas is an architectural tour de force.

-The Oberoi Amarvilas, was recently ranked #3 on Travel + Leisure’s list of Top Resorts in Asia.
-The Amarvilas enjoys a unique position, 2,000 feet from the Taj Mahal—and each Amarvilas room looks out at the Taj in uninterrupted homage.
-Amarvilas is joyfully, imaginatively landscaped, verdant with native trees, and lit by ﬂaming torches.
-At night, we enjoy candlelit dinners in dramatically lovely settings.
+Highly ranked on Travel + Leisure’s list of Top Resorts in Asia, the Amarvilas enjoys a unique position, 2,000 feet from the Taj Mahal—and each Amarvilas room looks out at the Taj in uninterrupted homage.
+Amarvilas is imaginatively landscaped, verdant with native trees, and lit by ﬂaming torches.

 New Delhi, India